- Zanzibar Holidays Tips

 Dar es Salaam

-There is a luxurious ferry connecting Zanzibar and Dar es Salaam, the unofficial capital of Tanzania.
+Az part of your Zanzibar holidays, you can take the luxurious ferry connecting Zanzibar and Dar es Salaam, the unofficial capital of Tanzania.
 It is the economic centre of the country and a starting point for visits to the national parks Serengeti, Mikumi, Saanane Island and Lake Victoria.

 Dar es Salaam has beautiful houses, churches, and mosques.
 The Masaki Suburb, popular with expats, is a pleasant part of the city.
 For people enjoying nights out, the city has what to offer.